Connect with others who understand.

 See answer

-What Causes Hidradenitis Suppurativa (HS)?
+Causes of Hidradenitis Suppurativa

-The cause of hidradenitis suppurativa (HS) is poorly understood.
-Scientists have found evidence that HS is autoimmune in origin — in other words, the damage in HS is caused by the body’s immune system attacking its own tissues — but they have not yet solved the puzzle of why this process begins.
-According to one theory, HS develops when the immune system overreacts to clogged hair follicles.
-Some researchers believe HS results when apocrine glands (sweat glands) develop abnormally, trapping secretions deep in skin tissue and triggering inflammation.
-Hormones are also thought to play a role in the development of HS.
+The cause of hidradenitis suppurativa is poorly understood.
+Scientists have found evidence that HS is an autoimmune disease — in other words, the damage in HS is caused by the body’s immune system attacking its own tissues — but they haven’t yet figured out why this process begins.

 Risk Factors for Hidradenitis Suppurativa

-Hidradenitis suppurativa does not appear to be directly inherited from parents in any clear genetic pattern.
-However, as many as 40 percent of people with HS have a relative with the condition.
-If there are specific genes related to HS, they may influence how sweat glands develop or how the immune system reacts, or both.
-More studies are needed to uncover inherited factors in the development of HS.
+Hidradenitis suppurativa doesn’t appear to be directly inherited from parents in any clear genetic pattern.
+However, roughly a third of people with HS have a relative with the condition.
+If there are specific genes related to HS, they may influence how sweat glands develop, how the immune system reacts, or both.
+Research continues to find which genes or gene mutations (changes) cause HS.

 • HS rarely develops before puberty.

-• HS rarely occurs after menopause in women.
+• HS rarely occurs after menopause.

-Obesity is a risk factor for developing HS, and obesity is also believed to worsen HS symptoms.
-People who are overweight or obese may experience more friction and sweating with movement, both of which can aggravate HS.
-It is worth noting that obesity is itself a complex condition that involves both inherited genes and environmental factors, such as diet, exercise habits, food culture, and socioeconomic circumstances.
-HS also occurs among people who are not obese or overweight.
+Obesity is the term for having a body mass index (BMI) score of 30 or higher.
+It’s worth noting that obesity is itself a complex condition that involves both inherited genes and environmental factors, such as diet, exercise habits, food culture, and socioeconomic circumstances.
+HS also occurs among people who do not have obesity or higher body weights.

 Lithium, a medication prescribed to treat bipolar disorder, may be capable of triggering the development of HS in some people.
 Rarely, some oral contraceptives have also been associated with HS.

-Related Health Conditions
+Health Conditions Related to HS

 People with certain health conditions are more likely to develop hidradenitis suppurativa or vice versa.
 Health conditions that may be related to HS include: